Healthy Banana Nut Muffins With No Oil or Sugar

 - Honey: Use natural, raw honey.

 - Maple syrup: Use pure maple syrup.
-Otherwise you'd missing the point of eating healthy here.
-You might as well just put regular sugar.
+Otherwise you are missing the point of eating healthy here.
+You might as well just use regular sugar.

 - Raw organic agave